navapbc/FFS-IncomeReportingToolkit/README.md

   </div>
 </div>

-### Design for your application to accept a variety of income scenarios
+### Design for your application to accept a variety of income situations

 <div class="row">
   <div class="column">